Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.howtoplay` - Displays playing information.
 Requires: + % @ #

+`.submit` - Sends a link where users can submit jokes, roasts, agifs, gifs and more.
+Requires: + % @ #

+`.meme` - Displays a button.
+Clicking it will lead to a rickroll.
+Requires: + % @ #

 `.joke` - Displays a random joke.
 Requires: + % @ #